 - Cutting costs accordingly to the other 14 tips listed below.

 An amount of money dedicated to the project is usually not the main issue.
-At the end of this post, I’ll share with you outdoor kitchen options for $1,000, $3,000, $5,000, and $10,000.
+At the end of this post, I’ll share outdoor kitchen options for $1,000, $3,000, $5,000, and $10,000.
 But let’s start with 17 tips for reducing outdoor kitchen costs and 18 outdoor kitchens on budget plans.

 How to build an outdoor kitchen on a budget?
 17 Best Practices that reduce the budget & 18 outdoor kitchens on a budget plans

 Building an outdoor kitchen on a budget can be a difficult task.
-An outdoor kitchen is a luxurious addition, therefor it’s budget is usually pretty hefty.
-As Homeadvisor.com states an average nationwide budget for an outdoor kitchen is $13,117.
+An outdoor kitchen is a luxurious addition; therefore, its budget is usually pretty hefty.
+As Homeadvisor.com states, an average nationwide budget for an outdoor kitchen is $13,117.
 The typical range is $4,925 – $21 320.
 The truth is an outdoor kitchen can be built at any price, from a couple of hundred to $100,000.

 The price depends on multiple factors, like size, location, finishes, covering, and appliances.
 The list below presents the best tips & tricks that allow cutting costs of an outdoor kitchen: